 - Writing a weekly essay summarising assigned papers or, as assigned by the course instructor, preparing and delivering a 20-minute presentation on a specific paper

-- Essay text or presentation slides must be submitted both on paper to the graduate education office, and by e-mail, by the specified deadline
+- Essay text or presentation slides must be submitted both on paper to the Graduate Education Office, and by e-mail, by the specified deadline

 - Participating in class discussion on both the assigned papers and broader issues raised by the week's readings

-Each week, three class participants will be assigned to introduce an assigned papers via 20-minute presentations as if reporting the work at a conference.
+Each week, three class participants will be assigned to introduce assigned papers via 20-minute presentations as if reporting the work at a conference.
 This will be followed by five minutes of questions and ten minutes of discussion.
-The final fifteen minutes of the class will be spent discussuing the broader issues raised by the week's papers.
+The final fifteen minutes of the class will be spent discussing the broader issues raised by the week's papers.

 Students will give at least one presentation each term, but are not required to submit a paper on weeks where they are also presenting.
 Slides must be used, and it is strongly recommended that speakers make use of illustrations in conveying the material of the paper.
 For logistical reasons, an instructor-provided computer will be used for all presentations; no last-minute substitution of slides is permitted.